makrai/notes/farha-22-iSarcasm-semeval.md

 | Gulf         |   278 |        36 |           242 |
 | North Africa |   195 |       124 |            71 |

-* the majority of the sarcastic examples are in the Egyptian dialect (Nile Basin).
-In the future, we hope to have a higher coverage of the other dials
+* the majority of the sarcastic examples are in the Egyptian dial (Nile Basin)
+* In the future, we hope to have a higher coverage of the other dialects

 ## 4.3 Evaluation Metrics